 CodeTwo Exchange Migration consists of the following components: Data Provider Service and Administration Panel.
-To provide you with maximum safety, there are no CodeTwo agents on intermediary, third-party servers.
+To provide you with maximum safety, there are no CodeTwo agents on the intermediary, third-party servers.

 This is a Windows service responsible for accessing source Exchange Server mailboxes via MAPI, extracting and preparing items for migration.
 The service is installed only when you configure a MAPI source connection.

 Data Provider Service runs under the account the administrator configures in the program's source server connection.
 This account is used by the service to create a MAPI profile, which in turn is used to access source mailboxes.
 Using MAPI to access source mailboxes demands the software to be actually installed in the migration source domain.
 Meeting the software's specific user and service account requirements is necessary for the MAPI to work, but thanks to this CodeTwo Exchange Migration supports Exchange Server 2003, which does not feature modern mailbox accessing methods (e.g. EWS - Exchange Web Services).

-As the name suggests, the Administration Panel is a command and control center of the software in a form of graphical user interface.
+As the name suggests, the Administration Panel is a command and control center of the software in the form of graphical user interface.
 However, it also runs a process that is responsible for migrating from IMAP sources and picking up data extracted by the Data Provider Service and sending it to the target server.

 EWS Managed API libraries are used by the CodeTwo Exchange Migration Administration Panel to call EWS methods on the target Exchange Server, to access target mailboxes.
 Windows PowerShell is also used by CodeTwo Exchange Migration to connect to the target server.
 This is to check if the configured target server's admin account has application impersonation rights granted (if not, the software will do that on its own).